 - 1. Go to Apps.

 - 2. Select axis-orientationaid.

 - 3. Click Open.

 - 4. To add a street name, click Add text and modify the text to fit the street.

 - 5. To add a compass, click Add compass and modify the compass to fit the image.

 View and record video

 This section includes instructions about configuring your device.
-To learn more about how streaming and storage works, go to Streaming and storage on page 45.
+To learn more about how streaming and storage works, go to .

 Reduce bandwidth and storage

 Reducing the bandwidth can lead to loss of detail in the image.